jmassardo/issues-to-totango/README.md

   This is your API token.

-  > In Totango, click your picture > Edit Profile > Integrations > Copy your API Token Key
+  > - In Totango, click your picture > Edit Profile > Integrations > Copy your API Token Key
+  > - The examples below assume that you've set your token as an environment i.e. `export TOTANGO_TOKEN=MySuperSecretToken!`

 * `ACTIVITY_TYPE`: **Required**, `string`